cse110-sp21-group14/cse110-sp21-group14/admin/user-guide.md

 3.2 Add a New Daily Entry

-To add a daily entry, users should first decide which date the entry is going to add on.
+To add a daily entry, you should first decide which date the entry will be tied to.

-Users should first click the selection box and select the year and month.
+You should first click the selection box and select the year and month.

 <img src="guide_figure/08-dailyMain.png" width="400"/>

-After clicking **Search** button on the right, a list of dates in that year and that month would be displayed on the page.
-Users can then scroll down to the date and click **Add** button on the right to add a new daily entry.
+After clicking the **Search** button on the right, a list of dates in that year and month would be displayed on the page.
+Users can then scroll down to the date and click the **Add** button on the right to add a new daily entry.

 <img src="guide_figure/10-dailyAdd.png" width="400"/>